facebook/react-native-website/docs/vibration.md

 The Vibration API is exposed at `Vibration.vibrate()`.
 The vibration is synchronous so this method will return immediately.
 There will be no effect on devices that do not support vibration, such as the iOS Simulator or Android emulator.

 The `vibrate()` method can take a duration or pattern argument.
 On Android, if `pattern` is a number, it specifies the vibration duration in milliseconds.
 If `pattern` is an array, those odd indices are the vibration duration, while the even ones are the separation time.
-On iOS, this argument will have no effect as the `vibrate()` method invokes a simple `AudioServicesPlaySystemSound(kSystemSoundID_Vibrate)` call (e.g. a fixed time vibration).
+On iOS, this argument will have no effect as the vibration will always have a fixed duration.

 Repeatable vibration is also supported on Android, in which case the vibration will repeat with the defined pattern until `cancel()` is called.